cmathews393/spotify-to-plex/README.md

 1. Ensure you have Python 3 installed (if not running docker)
 2. Ensure you have poetry installed
+3. Ensure you have a Spotify api key [from here](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)

 ### Setup (Script Version)